 Step 7 – Do the notes “Give” a little when you play them?
 I like notes to kind of lose a little clarity when I strike them hard.
 At lower volumes, this is not possible.
 By cranking your amp a little, and either using an attenuator or the volume on your guitar you can get this tone.
 There is no law that says you have to play with your guitar volume on 10.
 It really depends on YOUR guitar.
 Get to know it and find out what it sounds like at all points on the volume knob.

 Step 8 – Don’t sit directly in front of your amp and play it.
 This may be the proper way to listen to how it sounds, but who do you ever see playing like this live?
-No ONE?
-I would sit beside it or stand up and let the sound go straight through your legs.
-It will sound much different.
+I like to sit beside the amp or stand up and let the sound from the amp go straight through my legs.
+It sounds much different.
 I can’t even play if I’m facing the amp directly.

 Step 9 – Experiment with all the other knobs on the amp until you find something YOU really like.
 Don’t be scared to put the midrange on 10 or 1.
 And maybe dropping the presence to 2 or maybe 8.
 You never know what will sound good until you try it.

 Even if you don’t like it, Guess What?

 You found out what you DON’T like, which is just as important as finding out what you DO like.

 This is not a comprehensive guide of what EXACTLY to do, it’s a guide to show you how to go about finding what you like.

 Now you should have a reasonably clean tone.
 If you don’t, keep turning those knobs till the inspiration strikes with the tone you get.
 After you find this clean tone, you can now dirty it up with your favorite pedal if you like.
 Using a pedal with a great clean tone in front of it will also make the pedal sound much better.
 You may also have to further tweak your settings depending on what kind of pedal you are using.